Whangarei

 Whangarei CityWhangarei, (Pop: 51,400) is the northernmost city in New Zealand and the regional capital of Northland Region.

-Located 170 kms north of Auckland, Whangarei is New Zealand's northern city and commercial centre for the Far North/Northland region.
-Whangarei is situated between forested hills and a deep water harbour and surrounded by fertile farmland with orchards.
+Located 170 kms north of Auckland, Whangarei is the commercial centre for the Far North/Northland region and is situated between forested hills and a deep water harbour and surrounded by fertile farmland with orchards.

 Whangarei and the surrounding region has a indented coastline of over 200km in length inclusive of the off-shore islands of the Poor Knights and the Hen and Chickens Islands.
 Because of its extremely indented coastline, no part of the region is more than 40kms from the sea.